Q: Where do you live?

 Q: Island for Man?

-These are mostly of the questions I have received every time I told them that I live in the Isle of Man.
+These are mostly of the questions I have received every time I told them that I live on the Isle of Man.

 Yeah!
-I know most of you don’t know or haven’t heard of this place.
+I know most of you doesn’t know or haven’t heard of this place.

 So here I am I will give you more information about it.